-- . for the principal corporate transactions required to effect the distribution; - for restrictions relating to our ability to use cash or incur debt during the time that Thermo Electron continues to guarantee our subordinated convertible debentures due 2004 and our obligations with respect to the redemption of the outstanding shares of Thermo Fibergen that are not held by us.
-These restrictions include financial covenants requiring (1) the ratio of our net indebtedness to net capitalization not to exceed 40% and (2) the sum of our (a) operating income (excluding restructuring and other unusual charges or income (such as gains on sales of assets) included in operating income) and amortization of our goodwill and other intangible assets and (b) our interest income to be at least four times greater than our interest expense.
-In the event that we fail to comply with these financial covenants and have not cured our noncompliance within the applicable cure period, we will be obligated to relieve Thermo Electron of its obligations under all of its outstanding guarantees of our performance and payment in connection with our debentures and our obligations with respect to the redemption of outstanding shares of Thermo Fibergen common stock.
-In addition, in the event that we undergo a change in control, we have agreed to fully cash collateralize or back with one or more letters of credit all of our obligations under the debentures and with respect to the redemption of outstanding shares of Thermo Fibergen common stock; - . that we must, on or before December 29, 2001, terminate or replace, by obtaining letters of credit, guarantees or other similar arrangements from our lender, all of our obligations that are subject to guarantee, indemnity or other similar assurance by Thermo Electron (other than our obligations under our subordinated convertible debentures due 2004 and our obligation with respect to the redemption of outstanding shares of Thermo Fibergen that are not held by us); and - . for the other arrangements governing the relationship between us and Thermo Electron with respect to and resulting from the distribution.
+- . for the principal corporate transactions required to effect the distribution; - for restrictions relating to our ability to use cash or incur debt during the time that Thermo Electron continues to guarantee our subordinated convertible debentures due 2004 and our obligations to redeem the outstanding shares of Thermo Fibergen that are not held by us.
+These restrictions include financial covenants requiring (1) the ratio of our net indebtedness to net capitalization not to exceed 40\% and (2) the sum of our (a) operating income (excluding restructuring and other unusual charges or income (such as gains on sales of assets) included in operating income) and amortization of our goodwill and other intangible assets and (b) our interest income to be at least four times greater than our interest expense.
+In the event that we fail to comply with these financial covenants and have not cured our noncompliance within the applicable cure period, we will be obligated to relieve Thermo Electron of its obligations under all of its outstanding guarantees of our performance and payment in connection with our debentures and our obligations to redeem outstanding shares of Thermo Fibergen common stock.
+In addition, in the event that we undergo a change in control, we have agreed to fully cash collateralize or back with one or more letters of credit all of our obligations under the debentures and in connection with the redemption of outstanding shares of Thermo Fibergen common stock; - that we must, on or before December 29, 2001, terminate or replace, by obtaining letters of credit, guarantees or other similar arrangements from our lender, all of our obligations that are subject to guarantee, indemnity or other similar assurance by Thermo Electron (other than our obligations under our subordinated convertible debentures due 2004 and our obligation to redeem outstanding shares of Thermo Fibergen that are not held by us); and - for the other arrangements governing the relationship between us and Thermo Electron with respect to and resulting from the distribution.